pombredanne/craft-ai-client-python/README.rst

    context that is older than this duration.
 You should generally choose the smallest value that fits this description.

-    ⚠️ if no time\_quantum is specified, the default value is 600.
+    ⚠️ if no time_quantum is specified, the default value is 600.

+..

-    ⚠️ if no learning\_period is specified, the default value is 15000 time quantums.
+    ⚠️ if no learning_period is specified, the default value is 15000 time quantums.

+..

+    ⚠️ the maximum learning_period value is 750000 \* time_quantum.

 Context properties types
 ^^^^^^^^^^^^^^^^^^^^^^^^